williamphelps13/top-notch-tomatillos/README.md

 # Rancid Tomatillos

 This is an application to display movie posters and then access movie details through an API.
-The user can access a list of movie posters, select any one of them, & be provided information about that specific film including its rating, description, release year, tagline, running time, and genre(s).
+The user can access a list of movie posters, select any one of them, & be provided information about that specific film, including its rating, description, release year, tagline, running time, and genre(s).

 The application is deployed and can be [accessed online here](https://rottentomatillos.surge.sh/).

 ## Motivation and rubric

-This project was a paired project for Turing School of Software & Design during Module 3.
+This project was a paired project for Turing School of Software & Design during module 3.

 [The project rubric is linked here.](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)